-Whilst experimenting with with encrypted partitions I wanted to shrink an „oversized“ LUKS-encrypted partition.
-I was a bit astonished over the amount of steps required; in all the documentations I read some point was always missing.
-In addition I als stumbled over the mess of GiB and GB units used in different tools.
+Whilst experimenting with with encrypted partitions I wanted to shrink an “oversized” LUKS-encrypted partition.
+I was a bit astonished over the amount of steps required; in all the documentations on this topic some points were missing.
+In addition I also stumbled over the mess of GiB and GB units used in different tools.
 Safety considerations taking into account the difference are important to avoid data loss.
-A big trap may be the fact that parted expects an end point on the disk given in GB when resizing.
+Another big trap was the fact that the tool “parted” expects an end point on the disk given in GB when resizing.
 I nearly did it wrong.

-The partition had a size around 104 GiB before shrinking.
-The filesystem at the top included a bootable root filesystem of 80 GiB in size.
-The swap volume (2 GiB) helps to demonstrate that shrinking may lead to gaps between logical LVM volumes.
+The partition had a size around 104 GiB before shrinking. “lvroot” included a bootable root filesystem of 80 GiB in size.
+The swap volume (2 GiB) will later help us to demonstrate that shrinking may lead to gaps between logical LVM volumes.
 We shall shrink the file system, its volume, the volume group and also the encrypted the partition in the end.

 In my case I could attach the disk in question to another computer where I performed the resizing operation.
 If you have just one computer available use a Live System from an USB stick or a DVD.
 Or boot another Linux installation available on one of the other disks of your system.
-[I recommend to always have a second small bootable installation available on the very same disk of your PC/laptop besides the main installation for daily work :-).
+[I recommend to always have a second small bootable installation available on one of the disks of your PC/laptop besides the main installation for daily work :-).
 This second installation can reside in an encrypted LVM volume (LUKS on LVM), too.
 It may support administration and save your life one day in case your main installation becomes broken.
 There you may also keep copies of the LUKS headers and keyfiles …].

-Resizing will be done by a sequence of 14 steps – following the disk layout in reverse order as shown above; i.e. we proceed with first resizing the filesystem, then taking care about the LVM layout and eventually changing the partition size.
+Resizing will be done by a sequence of 16 steps – following the disk layout in reverse order as shown above; i.e. we proceed with first resizing the filesystem, then taking care about the LVM layout and eventually changing the partition size.

 You open an encrypted partition with LVM on LUKS just as any dm-crypt/LUKS-partition by